-Funded through a grant from the Conference on Material Claims Against Germany, the Jewish Federation of Broward County and the Jewish Community Foundation of Broward County (JCF), the Holocaust Survivors Assistance Program reflects a deep commitment to assist the aging population of survivors to receive the care they need.
+Funded through a grant from the Conference on Jewish Material Claims Against Germany, the Holocaust Survivors Assistance Program reflects a deep commitment to assist the aging population of survivors to receive the care they need.
 As the elderly population in Broward County continues to grow, our goal is to ensure that our survivors are able to age in place, with basic comfort and dignity.

 JFS provides in-home care, respite care, counseling, financial assistance and Café Europa, a social component for hundreds of survivors throughout Broward County.